freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/magnets.md

 When **Grab Ball** is enabled, a ball inside **Grab Radius** is pulled to that 3-D hold point by a strong magnetic force and held there.
 The ball stays a live physics object throughout — it is not frozen — so it renders at its real position and other balls collide with it normally.
 If **Is Kinematic** is enabled and the GameObject moves during gameplay, the hold force drags the ball along in x, y, and z.
 Turning the coil off or calling `ReleaseBall()` simply drops the hold, and the ball continues with whatever velocity it has. `Eject(speed, angleDeg, verticalAngleDeg)` throws it directionally; the first angle uses the same convention as kickers, and the optional vertical angle lifts or drops the shot.

-Because the hold is a force rather than a rigid lock, a hard enough hit from another ball can overcome it and knock the ball loose (and that ball can in turn be grabbed). **Strength** sets how hard the magnet holds — a stronger magnet needs a harder hit to dislodge its ball.
+Because the hold is a force rather than a rigid lock, a hard enough hit from another ball can overcome it and knock the ball loose (and that ball can in turn be grabbed).
+A new ball is marked held only after the current field can arrest its relative motion inside **Grab Radius**. **Strength** sets how hard the magnet holds — a stronger magnet needs a harder hit to dislodge its ball.
 This is not a levitation model: use **Radius** and **Strength** to catch a nearby ball, not to pull one across the table or balance it far below the hold point.

 ## Turntable Setup